 This function is responsible for the development, delivery, and quality assurance of the academic programs of the College.
 The Division is led by the Provost and Chief Academic Officer.
-The Programs Manager and the Program Directors (NWSC Certificate Programs), under the supervision of the provost, are responsible for implementing all academic policies and programs concerning faculty and students.
+The Director of Student Services & Programs and the Program Directors (NWSC Certificate Programs), under the supervision of the provost, are responsible for implementing all academic policies and programs concerning faculty and students.